Question 71: What happened to the land lost by the Doukhobors in Saskatchewan in 1907?

 |

 Each land loss requires more study to fully understand a series of many related events in the Canadian economy, society and government; and in the Doukhobor communities.
-Some of this material is online.
+Much is online.

 - '"Breach of Faith'" Land Loss in Saskatchewan in 1907', August 7, 2012. — See References.